 The Jeep has a Darley Champion pump, but the side-mounted suction hose and the design of the ladder rack and rear storage is similar to the 1945 CJ-2 Fire Jeep built by American Marsh Pumps.
 Any further details on this Jeep and where the conversion was done, is welcome.

-A.J Wieland, Willys-Overland vice president in charge of distribution, poses on a Fire Engine in Toledo in June 1946, as a motorcade of special equipment Jeeps prepares to leave for Mexico, to give demonstrations to dealers and government officials.
+A.J Wieland, Willys-Overland vice president in charge of distribution, sits on a Fire Engine in Toledo in June 1946, as a motorcade of special equipment Jeeps prepares to leave for Mexico, to give demonstrations to dealers and government officials.

 This version of the Fire Engine has open storage compartments and a narrow overhead rack, similar to the Chicago Jeep, but the suction hose storage has now been moved up onto the rack, and the siren is mounted on the hood.